JTarball/hyroxwebsite/site/content/post/how-hard-is-hyrox.md

   - Running
 draft: true
 ---
+In order to answer this question we can look at whats needed

+## Stations

+You will likely have stations because of your physical attributes (short, tall, skinny, heavy etc) that you are good and others that you are bad at.

+I don't believe I have ever met someone that says they like wall balls and thats their best exercise.
+Because of the positioning of this exercise it is even worse.

+The wall balls are hard and you will need to give them significiant atttention.

+Generally if you are tall you have advantages in ski erg, wall balls   you will have some advantage.

+If you are strong you are hammer the sleds then you are have an advantage over others.

+If you are short burpees will likely be easier on you then the bigger.

+Don't make it harder on yourself on competition day make sure you train your weakness more than your strengths

-Sometimes in life you need to test your yourself, throw yourself out of your comfort zone.
+> Sometimes in life you need to test your yourself, throw yourself out of your comfort zone.
 I did it and you can too.